semantha/VideoSearch/video_transcription/README.md

 This will download all the necessary data into the `video_transcription/data/PLAYLIST_NAME` directory. <br>
 <br>
-You can test it out with [this playlist](https://www.youtube.com/playlist?list=PL45xb3ujEhqUexNt53jb9WT2mS-uUaUrn).
+You can test it out locally with [this playlist](https://www.youtube.com/playlist?list=PL45xb3ujEhqUexNt53jb9WT2mS-uUaUrn) and by providing `--model-size tiny`.
 Take a break, watch one of the videos.
 I think they're funny.

 # Transcribe the playlist